Specify time zones for timestamps

 How Splunk software determines time zones

-To determine the time zone to assign to a timestamp, Splunk software uses the following logic:
+To determine the time zone to assign to a timestamp, Splunk software uses the following logic in order of precedence:

 - Use the time zone specified in raw event data (for example, PST, -0800), if present.